 Here are some of the cons to life insurance through superannuation.

-- Guaranteeing the beneficiary can be tricky.
 The Australian Tax Office (ATO) states that who receives the benefit will depend on the rules of your super fund and the requirements of the relevant regulations.
 To guarantee who the beneficiary will be, you need to contact your super fund and see if it's possible for them to change it to the person(s) of your choice.

-- You may have more than one account.
 If you have more than one super account, you could be paying premiums on multiple insurance policies.
 Not only will this eat into your retirement savings, but you might not be able to claim on multiple policies.
 According to the ATO, roughly 39% of Aussies have more than one super account.
 If this applies to you, be sure to review these policies and consolidate super where possible.

-Can I remove insurance from superannuation?
+Can I remove insurance from super?

 You can remove insurance from super at any time.
 Just get in touch with your super fund or check your super's online platform.
 Before you cancel though, it's worth taking the following into account: